MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-idebughostpublic-gettype.md

 ## -description

-TBD
+Returns the type (e.g.: "int *") of the symbol if the symbol has a type.
+If the symbol does not have a type, an error is returned.

 ## -parameters

 ### -param type
+The type of the symbol will be returned here.

 ## -returns
-This method returns HRESULT which indicates success or failure.
+This method returns HRESULT that indicates success or failure.

 ## -remarks